Harry-Chen/crowdai-grader/README.md

 ## Customization

-To write your own grader, just create a file in `graders` which inherits `CommonGrader` class and overwrite the `grade` method to update the scores, and then register it in `config.py`.
-Note that orgnizer token should be used in grader, according to CrowdAI documentation.
+To write your own grader, just create a file in `graders` which inherits `CommonGrader` class and overwrite the `grade` method to update the scores, and then register it in `grader_list.py`.
+Note that organizer token should be used in grader, according to CrowdAI documentation.

 One example named `RandomPointsGrader` is provided as reference.